empuxa/laravel-translation-manager/README.md

 php artisan translation-manager:push-to-db
 ```

-It's now possible to edit any language string via the web interface and save them to the DB.
+It's now possible to edit any language string via the web interface and save them to the database.
 If a language string already exists, it won't be overwritten.
 You can force that behavior by using the `--force` flag.

 Before you can use the translations in your application, you need to export them to PHP files that will get stored in the `lang` folder.
 You can do that by running the following command: